quantumJLBass/boa-fraud/profiles/addresses/US/STATES/SOUTH CAROLINA/24 OFFICE PARK CT, STE A, COLUMBIA, SC, 29223-5967/24 OFFICE PARK CT, STE A, COLUMBIA, SC, 29223-5967.md

 5 months ago

 my lease is up in november and I cannot wait to move. the company wants to charge for maintenance done to the home, even if it was done from previous tenants.
-I wouldn’t be surprised if they try charging me for outlandish things when I move out.
+I wouldn't be surprised if they try charging me for outlandish things when I move out.
 I do not recommend renting from them at all.
 0/10.
 Also they will lie on the portal about invoices. they wanted to charge me $110 for someone coming to plunge the toilet but the invoice from the company said $100. not tripping over $10 but seriously and if you do want to rent from them and renew the lease, the lease renewal is like $125 or something like that.
-MONEY HUNGRY. update: I’m finally moved out and this company is still trash. they charged an outrageous amount of things to be taken out of the deposit. also they have two homes in a horrible/dangerous neighborhood.
+MONEY HUNGRY. update: I'm finally moved out and this company is still trash. they charged an outrageous amount of things to be taken out of the deposit. also they have two homes in a horrible/dangerous neighborhood.
 DO NOT RECOMMEND!

 Like3